inforkgodara/javafx-login-registration-admin-panel/README.md

 # JavaFX Login, Registration and Admin Panel
 This is a JavaFX small project which has user login, user registration, information and error notification, admin panel which helps new developers to begin their project without beginning from the scratch.

+## Demo
+* Video clip on youtube of the project demonstration. https://youtu.be/LwlF5szrmMY

 ### Note: If this project helped you kindly don't forget to give this repository a star that motivates me to work further and improve this project.
 I am trying too hard to get this project done somehow every weekend.

 ## Prerequisites